ACIT4040/ACIT4040-Contract-Template/README.md

 ## Goal
 * The primary goal of the mission is the world conquest of Mars.
 * A secondary goal is that making a mega robot is cool and fun.
-* A secondary goal is to advance the field of bipedal gates development.
+* A secondary goal is to advance the field of bipedal gait development.

 ## Roles and duties